 Bute Fabrics Design Team

-Whether creating durable fabrics for auditoria or bespoke woollen drapes for a boutique hotel, we work tirelessly to make sure our textiles always enhance an environment.
-The island’s natural colours, textures and patterns are woven into our designs making them bold, bright and contemporary.
+Whether creating stylish fabrics for residential projects or durable qualities for the contract market, our team works tirelessly to make sure our textiles always enhance an environment.
+The island’s natural colours, textures and patterns are woven into our designs making them bold, bright, and contemporary.
 Our designs go straight from CAD to the handloom.
 All our textiles are designed and woven to withstand the test of time.

 Our process changes depending on the brief: whether it’s for a bespoke project for a customer or our own collection - often it begins with a meeting of our Sales and Design teams, alongside the client to understand exactly what they require for the end-use, their expectations and timeline for the product launch.